onflow/cadence/docs/language.md

 let maybeSomething: Int? = nil
 ```

-## Composite Data Types
+## Composite Types

-Composite data types allow composing simpler types into more complex types,
+Composite types allow composing simpler types into more complex types,
 i.e., they allow the composition of multiple values into one.
-Composite data types have a name and consist of zero or more named fields,
+Composite types have a name and consist of zero or more named fields,
 and zero or more functions that operate on the data.
 Each field may have a different type.

-Composite data types can
-only be declared within a [contract](#contracts) and nowhere else.
+Composite types can only be declared within a [contract](#contracts) and nowhere else.

-There are two kinds of composite data types.
+There are two kinds of composite types.
 The kinds differ in their usage and the behaviour when a value is used as the initial value for a constant or variable,
 when the value is assigned to a variable,
 when the value is passed as an argument to a function,